adslbarxatov/DPArray/docs/index.md

 <img src="/DPArray/img/DP.png" width="16"> [Get on DPArray](dp://DatesDifference) &#x3000;
 :envelope_with_arrow: [Get EXE](https://github.com/adslbarxatov/datesdifference/releases/latest)

-A simple tool that can tell the difference between two dates in different views
+This tool evaluates the difference in dates.
+It allows you to display the difference in seconds, minutes, hours, days, weeks, full months and years (with fraction)

-&nbsp;
+&nbsp;&nbsp;